xuyin218/xuyin218.github.io/_pages/about.md

 # <img src="images/agreement.png" alt="agreement" style="zoom:40%;" /> <font size=6>Projects</font>

 <span class='anchor' id='-Project'></span>
+- Project of Young Scientists Fund of the National Natural Science Foundation of China, Research on Data-Driven Personalized Federated Fine-Tuning Methods for Domain-Specific Large Models, 2026.01-2027.12: **Project Leader**
+- Project of Young Scientists Fund of the National Natural Science Foundation of China, Research on Privacy Protection for Cross-domain Data Sharing and Circulation, 2025.01-2029.12: **Core Member**
 - National Innovation and Entrepreneurship Program for College Students in China, Research on Secure Double Auction Mechanism Based on Homomorphic Encryption and Sorting Networks, 2017.05-2018.05: **Project Leader**
 - Project of National Natural Science Foundation of China, Research on Intelligent and Trusted Cooperation Mechanism of Mobile Group Intelligence Computing based on blockchain, 2022.01-2025.12: **Core Member**
 - Technological Innovation 2030-"New Generation Artificial Intelligence" Major Project, Research on Group Intelligent Collaborative Decision-making and Continuous Control Methods, 2019.12-2022.12: **Core Member**